Complete Thyroid Test Panel

 TrueHealthLabs.com has created the Complete Thyroid Test Panel to give you deeper insights into the complexity of your thyroid health.

 Since everyone’s thyroid health is different, this comprehensive panel helps provide information to help you and your practitioner develop a customized treatment plan that works specifically for you.

-The Complete Thyroid Test Panel reveals imbalances that are otherwise not tested in routine lab tests and provides a thorough analysis to better identify the root cause of thyroid dysfunction.
+We understand the frustration when it comes to the standard helathcare system not fully testing your thyroid.
+Our Complete Thyroid Test Panel reveals imbalances that are otherwise not tested in routine lab tests and helps better identify the root cause of thyroid dysfunction.

 - Total T4

 - Total T3